Jerrel Wilson

-Jerrel Douglas Wilson (October 4, 1941 – April 9, 2005) was an American professional football player who was a punter for 16 seasons, 15 of them with the Kansas City Chiefs, in the American Football League (AFL) and the National Football League (NFL).
-Wilson played college football at the University of Southern Mississippi.
-Nicknamed Thunderfoot, he was selected to three AFL All-Star Teams and three AFC-NFC Pro Bowls.
+Jerrel Douglas Wilson (October 4, 1941 – April 9, 2005), nicknamed "Thunderfoot", was an American professional football punter who played for 16 seasons, 15 of them with the Kansas City Chiefs, in the American Football League (AFL) and the National Football League (NFL).
+Wilson played college football for the Southern Miss Golden Eagles.
+He was selected to three Pro Bowls.
 Wilson was elected to the Chiefs Hall of Fame in 1988.
-He was drafted in the 17th round (225th overall) of the 1963 NFL Draft by the Los Angeles Rams and in the 11th round (88th overall) of the 1963 AFL Draft by the Chiefs.
+He was selected in the 17th round of the 1963 NFL draft by the Los Angeles Rams and in the 11th round of the 1963 AFL draft by the Chiefs.
+He is the only punter to be a leader in punting yards for a season in multiple leagues.